rodstaff/redux-react-routes/README.md

 #redux-react-routes

-The purpose of this simple app is to understand how Redux builds a framework around React so that as the size and complexity of the app increases, it becomes much easier to manage and debug the code by managing a single source of state called a 'store'.
-Please note that this app is not intended as a step-by-step tutorial, rather as another source of template where you can build much bigger apps from.
+The purpose of this simple app is to understand how Redux builds a framework around React so that as the size and intricacy of the app increases, it becomes much easier to manage and debug the code by managing a single source of state called a 'store'.
+Please note that this app is not intended as a step-by-step tutorial, rather as a template.
+Although looking very innocently simple, this app can be used as a building block to create much bigger apps with more complexity!

-##A.  This app uses the three tutorials below as reference:
+##A.  This app uses three tutorials below as reference:

 1) [Beginner's Guide to React Router by Nader Dabit] (https://medium.com/@dabit3/beginner-s-guide-to-react-router-53094349669#.kqiojxwpe)